Distributed Compression of Graphical Data: The Framework of Local Weak Convergence

 More precisely, let $(\Ter_{1,2}, o)$ be a rooted jointly marked tree defined as follows.
-First, the mark of the root is chosen from distribution $\vq$.
+First, the mark of the root is chosen with distribution $\vq$.
 Then, for $x \in \Xi_{1,2}$, we independently generate $D_x$ with law $\text{Poisson}(p_x)$.
 We then add $D_x$ many edges with mark $x$ to the root $o$.
-For each offspring, we repeat the same procedure independently, i.e. choose its mark and edges with each mark from the corresponding Poisson distribution.
+For each offspring, i.e. vertex at the other end of an edge connected to the root, we repeat the same procedure independently, i.e. choose its vertex mark according to the distribution $\vq$ and then attach additional edges with each edge mark from the corresponding Poisson distribution with mean $p_x$, independently for each edge mark in $\Xi_{1,2}$.
 Recursively repeating this, we get a connected jointly marked tree $\Ter_{1,2}$ rooted at $o$, which has possibly countably infinitely many vertices.
 Let $\muer_{1,2}$ denote the law of the isomorphism class $[\Ter_{1,2},o]$.
-Note that $\muer_{1,2}$ is a probability distribution on $\mG_*(\Xi_{1,2}, \Theta_{1,2})$.
-The above discussion implies that $[\Gn_{1,2}, v_n]_h$ converges in distribution to $[\Ter_{1,2},o]_h$.
-In fact, even a stronger statement can be proved.
-More precisely, if we consider the sequence of random graphs $\Gn_{1,2}$ independently on a joint probability space, $U(\Gn_{1,2})$ converges weakly to $\muer_{1,2}$ with probability one.
-With this, we say that, almost surely, $\muer_{1,2}$ is the \emph{local weak limit} of the sequence $\Gn_{1,2}$, where the term ``local'' stands for looking at a fixed depth neighborhood of a typical node.
+Note that $\muer_{1,2}$ is a probability distribution on $\mG_*(\Xi_{1,2}, \Theta_{1,2})$. $\muer_{1,2}$ depends on the underlying choice of the parameters $(\vp, \vq)$, but we suppress this from the notation, for readability.
+The above discussion implies that, for all $h \ge 0$, $[\Gn_{1,2}, v_n]_h$ converges in distribution to $[\Ter_{1,2},o]_h$.
+In fact, even a stronger statement can be proved, which is the following: If we consider the sequence of random graphs $\Gn_{1,2}$ independently on a joint probability space, $U(\Gn_{1,2})$ converges weakly to $\muer_{1,2}$ with probability one.
+With this, we say that, almost surely, $\muer_{1,2}$ is the \emph{local weak limit} of the sequence $\Gn_{1,2}$, where the term ``local'' is meant to indicate that we require the convergence in distribution of the isomorphism class of each fixed depth neighborhood of a typical vertex (i.e. a vertex chosen uniformly at random).